AndrewEllis93/Print-Tuning-Guide/README.md

 Slicer screenshots are taken in SuperSlicer, but any concepts should directly translate to any slicer of your choosing.

 This is not intended to be an ultimate guide to everything, rather a guide to address common mistakes and confusion I see in the Voron Discord.

+**Any line widths expressed as percentages are referring to a percentage of nozzle width.**
 # Table of Contents
 - [Extrusion Multiplier](#extrusion-multiplier)
 - [First Layer Squish](#first-layer-squish)